 Your doctor will likely recommend:

-- Periodic endoscopy to monitor the cells in your esophagus.
-If your biopsies show no dysplasia, you'll probably have a follow-up endoscopy in one year and then every three years if no changes occur.
+Periodic endoscopy to monitor the cells in your esophagus.
+If your biopsies show no dysplasia, you'll probably have a follow-up endoscopy in one year and then every three to five years if no changes occur.

-- Treatment for GERD.
+Treatment for GERD.
 Medication and lifestyle changes can ease your signs and symptoms.
-Surgery to tighten the sphincter that controls the flow of stomach acid may be an option.
-Treating GERD doesn't treat the underlying Barrett's esophagus and likely won't decrease the risk of esophageal cancer, but can help make it easier to detect dysplasia.
+Surgery or endoscopy procedures to correct a hiatal hernia or to tighten the lower esophageal sphincter that controls the flow of stomach acid may be an option.

 But, given the risk of esophageal cancer, treatment may be recommended if the diagnosis is confirmed.
 Preferred treatments include:

-- Endoscopic resection, which uses an endoscope to remove damaged cells.
+Endoscopic resection, which uses an endoscope to remove damaged cells to aid in the detection of dysplasia and cancer.

 If significant inflammation of the esophagus is present at initial endoscopy, another endoscopy is performed after you've received three to four months of treatment to reduce stomach acid.

 High-grade dysplasia is generally thought to be a precursor to esophageal cancer.
-For this reason, your doctor may recommend endoscopic resection or radiofrequency ablation.
-Other options for treatment include:
+For this reason, your doctor may recommend endoscopic resection, radiofrequency ablation or cryotherapy.
+Another option may be surgery, which involves removing the damaged part of your esophagus and attaching the remaining portion to your stomach.

 Lifestyle and home remedies